๐Ÿ’ŠIntro to Pharmacology

 Transdermal Administration

-• Bypasses first-pass metabolism and maintains steady plasma levels over 24-72 hours
+• Bypasses first-pass metabolism and maintains steady plasma levels over 24โ€“72 hours, reducing peak-and-trough fluctuations

 Intranasal Administration

-• Absorbed through nasal mucosa directly into systemic circulation, with onset in 10-15 minutes
+• Absorbed through the nasal mucosa directly into systemic circulation, with onset typically in 10โ€“15 minutes

-Compare: Sublingual vs. Transdermal—both bypass first-pass metabolism, but sublingual provides rapid onset (emergency use) while transdermal provides sustained delivery (chronic conditions).
-If an exam question involves a patient needing immediate angina relief, sublingual is your answer; for chronic pain management, think transdermal.
+Compare: Sublingual vs. Transdermal: both bypass first-pass metabolism, but sublingual provides rapid onset (emergency use) while transdermal provides sustained delivery (chronic conditions).
+If an exam question involves a patient needing immediate angina relief, sublingual is your answer.
+For chronic pain management, think transdermal.

 Parenteral Routes: Direct Systemic Access